jsc0326/Purchasing-Oversight/README.md

 Tools: Python, SQL, Tableau, ChatGPT, and Excel

 In my current role, I identified a gap in monitoring purchases, which posed risks such as unauthorized side work, inaccuarate cost tracking, and outdated pricing.
-While exploring purchasing data, I realized I could provide valuable insights across multiple departments if properly structured and anallyzed.
+While exploring purchasing data, I realized I could provide valuable insights across multiple departments if properly structured and analyzed.

 To illustrate this, I created a simulated invoice system.
 Using Python and chatGPT, I genarated realistic but clearly fake invoices, complete with vendor names inspired by my pets.
 I then used Excel to clean the data and create fictional work orders, featuring TV characters as customers.
 After building the necessary database, I used SQL for data structuring and analysis, and Tableau to create visulaizations.